6. SCIENTIFIC THEORY OF EVOLUTION

-This theory of evolution of life can be classified from different points of view:
+Features of the Conditional Evolution from different points of view:

 Philosophical and scientific theory

-Every scientific theory has a philosophical substrate.
-In this case, the philosophical part is the teleological argument and the scientific side is the proposal of certain models to validate the theory using the scientific method.
+Every systematic model has a theoretical substrate.
+In this case, the logical part is the teleological argument, and the methodical side is the proposal of specific models to validate the theory using the scientific method.

 It has a dual nature since it affects both science and philosophy.
-This scientific theory formulation tries to express the basic principles of the evolution of man, the origin of life and of evolution in general.
+This scientific theory formulation tries to express the basic principles of the evolution of man, the origin of life, and evolution in general.

 Orthogenetic and teleological theory

-Teleological theory because assigns a finality to evolution, which is to widen the sphere of freedom and as an orthogenetic theory for admitting internal factors.
-I am aware of this philosophical postulate while formulating the theory, but those characteristics are important, nice and they could be very certain.
-Nevertheless, from a scientific point of view is irrelevant the teleological argument, if the aim of evolution is to amplify freedom or not.
+We were aware of this philosophical postulate while formulating the theory, but those characteristics are essential, helpful and they could be exact.
+Nevertheless, from a scientific point of view is relatively irrelevant if evolution aims to amplify freedom or not.

-I use the word relatively because, if their consequences are real, the most logical thing to do would be accept and admit the principles which have inspired the scientific theory, as long as a more consistent explanation is found.
+We use the word relatively because, if their consequences are real, the most logical thing to do would be to accept and admit the principles which have inspired the scientific theory, as long as a more consistent explanation appears.

-As its very name indicates, this scientific theory has a general emphasis.
+This scientific theory has an overall emphasis.
 Its formulation tries to express the general principles of evolution and the origin of life.
-It even goes a step forward, thinking that the same principles can be applied to any evolutionary system of vital impulse.
+It even goes a step forward, thinking that the same principles could apply to any evolutionary system of vital impulse.

-This scientific theory of evolution of life, at no time does it disagree with the established theories; quite the contrary, those theories form part of this global theory by way of point 3, as particular cases, as a consequence of different evolutionary conditions.
+At no time, it disagrees with the established theories; quite the contrary, those theories form part of this global theory as particular cases consequence of different evolutionary conditions.

-In most superior evolutionary processes, genetic modifications are certain to appear due to environmental influences, random elements, trial and error processes, changes already verified and natural and sexual selection will be present, as well as a genetic interchange from progenitors.
+In most superior evolutionary processes, genetic modifications will appear due to environmental influences, random elements, trial and error processes, changes already verified and natural and sexual selection will be present, as well as a genetic interchange from progenitors.

-The General Theory of the Conditional Evolution of Life has a continuous nature because it starts from the important contributions of Lamarck, Darwin, and Mendel and from important commonly ignored trends opposed to the theory of natural selection.
-Besides, it develops, combines and modernizes the ideas of this matter according to the new contributions provided by advances in science and, especially, by the current culture of our society.
+The Conditional Evolution is a continuant theory because it incorporates contributions of Lamarck, Darwin, and Mendel and from commonly ignored trends opposed to the theory of natural selection.
+Besides, it develops, combines and modernizes concepts according to the new contributions provided by advances in science and the current culture of our society.

-On the other hand, this is also a revolutionary theory because its results suppose a qualitative change in the concept of evolution of life, its origin and evolution.
-Whatever the case, as pointed out by the theory itself, evolutionary leaps can be, in general, represented analogically as the construction of a new building which is higher than the old ones, where several pillars and a more advanced general knowledge are needed.
+On the other hand, it is also a revolutionary theory because its outcomes imply a qualitative change in the concept of evolution and origin of life.
+In any case, as pointed out by the theory itself, evolutionary leaps can be represented analogically as the construction of a new building which is higher than the old ones and needs additional pillars and a more advanced general knowledge.

 Intuitive and of complex systems theory

-The scientific method propose to validate these proposals is the hypothetic-deductive method or the method of validation of hypotheses.
-This method is typically use by scientific theories that modify previous theories related to complex systems and the intuition is a big source of their suggestions.
+The scientific method to validate these proposals is the hypothetic-deductive method or the method of validation of hypotheses.
+It is typical of scientific theories modifying previous theories about complex systems, and the intuition is a substantial source of their suggestions.

-For the development of this theory has been used a methodology that may be it is not new, but very consistent with the idea of evolution, especially of those complex systems having a vital impulse.
+For the development of this theory, we used as a methodology consistent with the idea of evolution, especially of complex systems having a vital impulse.

-As any theory of evolution, this one affects a wide range of other disciplines.
+Like any theory of evolution, it affects a wide range of other disciplines.
 Furthermore, to validate the theory will be necessary to use the knowledge of various disciplines.

-The empirical validation of a theory is an essential component of every single theory which aspires to be a scientific one; without it, and until its falseness is proven, it will only be a theory but within the world of philosophy.
+The empirical validation of is an essential component of a scientific theory; without it, and until its falseness is proven, it will only be a theory in the world of philosophy.

-In principle, this theory presents a great number of difficulties when it comes to demonstrate it.
-On the one hand, it is obvious that its philosophical aspect cannot be proven.
-And on the other hand, its scientific implications are in the limits of perception with today’s technology, a common thing in almost every new theory.
+Our theory presents a high difficulty when it comes to its demonstration.
+On the one hand, it is evident its philosophical aspect cannot be proven.
+On the other hand, its scientific implications are within the limits of perception with today’s technology, a typical character in almost every new theory.

-To that effect, it should be noted that certain scientific innovations can have philosophical consequences, this is, aspects that have been considered as philosophical during a period can become scientific ones in a later period or vice versa, such as the case of god Ra.
+Moreover, scientific innovations can have philosophical consequences; aspects considered as philosophical can become scientific or vice versa, such as the case of god Ra.

-Likewise, the fact of implying a radical shift in the generally accepted theory nowadays is an important barrier.
-Nevertheless, recent advances on biology and genetics are providing new knowledge of the evolutionary steps that hardly fit with the theory of Natural Selection or its updates.
+Likewise, implying a radical shift in the generally accepted theory is a noteworthy barrier.
+Nevertheless, recent advances in biology and genetics are providing new knowledge of the evolutionary steps that hardly fit with the theory of Natural Selection or its multiple updates.

-From my point of view, recent news and certain theories or trends support the overall vision of this new theory.
-I have already mentioned some of them; let us remember that, as an example, the biological basis of language capacities are being clearly proposed for decades, and now specific DNA sequences that affect it are being discovered.
+From our point of view, recent news and specific theories or trends support the overall vision of the new theory.
+We have already mentioned some; let us remember, as an example, the biological basis of language capacities is an old proposal, and nowadays we know specific DNA sequences affecting them.

-Other aspect which significantly increases the difficulty of being accepted by society is the consequences on philosophy, psychology and even religion, which are implied by the GTCEL in case it would be accepted.
+Another aspect which significantly increases the difficulty of accepting the Conditional Evolution by society is the consequences regarding philosophy, psychology, and even religion.

-Therefore, a personal adherence to this theory could easily come with its intuitive verification on sight of the explanations and examples given.
+Therefore, a personal adherence to this theory could easily come with its automatic corroboration on sight of the explanations and examples given.
 However, it will not be so effortless due to the numerous contextual elements in its approach.

-Despite what was previously said, from a strictly scientific point of view, it is possible to make several verifying attempts through the empirical research of partial aspects, which have been proven to be positive, and that in a way entail an indirect validation of the scientific content of the GTCEL or, at least, of the argumentative logic of its propositions.
+Despite previous remarks, we have tried several verifying attempts through the empirical research of partial aspects.
+They have been proven to be positive, and entail an indirect validation of the scientific content of the Conditional Evolution or, at least, of the argumentative logic of its propositions.

-Let us see now the solutions within the scientific model which are herein proposed regarding the supposition of the most reasonable hypothesis and the several models of partial verification of the scientific theory.
+Let us see the suggestions regarding the most reasonable hypothesis and several models of partial verification of the scientific theory.

 Most reasonable hypothesis

-When two theories are presented to explain the same phenomenon but any of them can be irrefutably proven, an important argument may be the one of the "most reasonable hypothesis" in order to choose one or another.
-Only if those two theories are equally reasonable, the Occam's razor would intervene, but only in that case.
+When two theories explain the same phenomenon, but any of them can be irrefutably proven, a critical argument may be to choose the “most reasonable hypothesis.”
+Only if the two theories are equally reasonable, the Occam's razor would intervene, but only in that case.

-In that sense, I think that the rationality of the General Theory of the Conditional Evolution of Life is far higher than the one of Natural Selection because the first one explains more elements of reality and forms a more harmonious ensemble about evolution.
+The rationality of the Conditional Evolution is far higher compared to Natural Selection because the first one explains more elements of reality and forms a more harmonious ensemble about evolution.

-Another advantage of the GTCEL is that it incorporates the so-called vital impulse systems which can be more easily observed and measured than genetic evolution.
-To the extent that the proposed methodology for the empirical research of this systems contributes to any positive result, we could start to definitely tip the balance in favor of the new scientific theory.
+Another advantage of the Conditional Evolution is the incorporation of the so-called vital impulse systems, which we can observe and measure easier than the genetic evolution.
+If the proposed empirical methodology contributes to any positive results, we could start to tip the balance in favor of the new scientific theory.

-Certain hereditary diseases can be perfectly explained in the light of the General Theory of the Conditional Evolution of Life; for example, those that are typical of the male sex: as it only has one X gene, if it does not have a certain function, it cannot be replaced by the second X gene.
-Usually, the lack of recent functions, or of very ancient functions which have not yet evolved generating coherence or intern compatibility problems, will be treated from an evolutionary point of view.
+The Conditional Evolution explains some hereditary diseases; for example, those typical of the male sex: as it only has one X gene.
+If it lacks a particular function, it cannot use the second X gene.
+Usually, the cause will be the absence of a recent function or an ancient function which has not yet evolved and generates coherence, or internal compatibility problems.

-This is a known fact, explained in the same way but without the logic of the intern evolutionary dynamics.
+This case is a known fact, explained in the same way but without the logic of the internal evolutionary dynamics.

-In humans, and probably in all superior animals, the sons that a man may have with his sister are feasible but are likely to have serious problems, probably caused by the lack of contrast of the genetic variations with an external source.
-This fact will also give us an idea of the large amount of variations which take place in only one generation, despite common assumptions.
-If the large amount of changes that have been produced were absolutely random, and taking into account the complexity and sensitivity of the system, the new living beings would not be feasible.
+In humans, and probably in all superior animals, the sons between a man and his sister are feasible but are likely to have serious problems, probably caused by the lack of contrast of the genetic variations with an external source.
+This fact will also give us an idea of the vast number of variations which take place in only one generation, despite common assumptions.
+If the massive changes were utterly random, taken into account the complexity and sensitivity of the system, the new living beings would not be feasible.